porsche-design-system/porsche-design-system/packages/components-js/src/components/navigation/link-pure/link-pure.code.md

   <p-link-pure [active]="rla.isActive">Some label</p-link-pure>
 </a>

-Because <p-link-pure> component is just wrapped the outer links have to be styled to prevent the links from being underlined.
 ```

 ### React

-To pass properties to the PLinkPure component the spread operator can be used
+To pass properties to the PLinkPure component the spread operator can be used.

 ```
 # template.html